olimorris/tmux-pomodoro-plus/README.md

-set -g @pomodoro_on " 🍅"                      # The formatted output when the Pomodoro is running set -g @pomodoro_complete " ✔︎"                 # The formatted output when the break is running set -g @pomodoro_pause=" ⏸︎"                    # The formatted output when the Pomodoro/break is paused set -g @pomodoro_prompt_break " ⏲︎ break?"      # The formatted output when waiting to start a break set -g @pomodoro_prompt_pomodoro " ⏱︎ start?"   # The formatted output when waiting to start a Pomodoro
+set -g @pomodoro_on " 🍅"                      # The formatted output when the Pomodoro is running set -g @pomodoro_complete " ✔︎"                 # The formatted output when the break is running set -g @pomodoro_pause " ⏸︎"                    # The formatted output when the Pomodoro/break is paused
+set -g @pomodoro_prompt_break " ⏲︎ break?"      # The formatted output when waiting to start a break set -g @pomodoro_prompt_pomodoro " ⏱︎ start?"   # The formatted output when waiting to start a Pomodoro